Visitors who don’t click don’t convert.

 A UX study (Lin, 2004) found that good use of whitespace between paragraphs, and in the left and right margins, increases comprehension by almost 20%.

 You definitely want to use whitespace in your landing page, because of its impact on user experience.
+Font color, cover photo and all components stand out better surrounded by whitespace.

 In web design terms, whitespace is the space between columns, graphics, images, text, margins and other elements.
 It’s sometimes referred to as “negative space.”